-The proposal documents should be combined into a single PDF file and emailed to firstname.lastname@example.org by midnight March 6, 2020.NO LATE APPLICATIONS WILL BE CONSIDERED
+The proposal documents should be combined into a single PDF file and emailed to email@example.com by midnight February 28, 2021.

-The proposals will be reviewed by a selection committee consisting of the Executive Director of the LaunchLab, a representative or designee from the Provost’s office at WVU Tech and the Dean of Academic Affairs’ office at Potomac State College and an existing IDEA Fellow.
+The proposals will be reviewed by a selection committee consisting of the Executive Director, Hayhurst LaunchLab, a representative or designee from the Provost’s office at WVU Tech and the Dean of Academic Affairs’ office at Potomac State College and an existing IDEA Fellow.
 Top candidates will be invited to interview with members of the selection committee.